Can You Take Antacids with Coffee? What to Drink, When to Wait

 Choosing The Right Antacid For Your Coffee Habits: Comparing Calcium Carbonate, Magnesium Hydroxide, And Aluminum Hydroxide

 If you are a coffee lover but suffer from occasional heartburn or acid reflux, combining your daily dose of caffeine with antacids could be a game-changer.
-Antacids work by neutralizing the excess stomach acid that can cause discomfort after enjoying a cup of joe.
+Antacids work by neutralizing the excess stomach acid that can cause discomfort after enjoying a cup of coffee.
 However, not all antacids are created equal, and choosing the right one for your specific needs is crucial.

 In this article, we will compare three commonly used antacids – calcium carbonate, magnesium hydroxide, and aluminum hydroxide – to help you make an informed decision.